Azure/aks-engine/docs/topics/get-logs.md

 ### SSH Authentication

 A valid SSH private key is always required to stablish a SSH session to the cluster Linux nodes.
-Windows credentials are stored in the apimodel and will be loaded from there.
+Windows credentials are stored in the API model and will be loaded from there.
 Make sure `windowsprofile.sshEnabled` is set to `true` to enable SSH in your Windows nodes.

 ### Log Collection Scripts